Collaborative Procurement: The future of Strategic Procurement

 Better supplier relationships also mean that supply chain management is often easier.
 The collaborative working arrangement benefits all parties.

-Procurement Australia is here to support our members as they navigate this new policy framework and can help you develop or broaden your Procurement Plan, connect you with our extensive supplier list, and assess your current projects to identify avenues for collaboration.
+Procurement Australia is here to support our members as they navigate this new policy framework and can help you develop or broaden your Procurement Plan, connect you with our extensive supplier list, and assess your current projects to identify avenues for collaborative procurement processes.

 Reach out today to get started.